LinkWentz/Disaster-Response-Pipelines/README.md

 ![Classified Message](https://github.com/LinkWentz/Disaster-Response-Pipelines/blob/master/screenshots/Classified%20Message.jpg)

 Lastly you'll see two visualizations below the main interface which, if I've done my job right, should be self explanatory.
+If you have trouble getting this project to work, first verify that your environment has all the necessary dependencies.

 ### How it works
 Now that we have a brief overview of the pipeline, let's look at each step in detail.
 First we'll discuss the data processing step.